united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/_index.md

 machines, and even managed Kubernetes services, catering to diverse industrial needs.

-The following diagram illustrates the interaction between different types of users and UMH's components, offering a clear visual representation of its architecture and functionality.
+The following diagram depicts the interaction dynamics between UMH's components and user types, offering a visual guide to its architecture and operational mechanisms.

 {{< mermaid theme="neutral" >}}
 graph LR